 Support is available for people experiencing difficulty in paying their rates.
-For further information please visit our website or contact our Customer Service team on 8229 9999.
+For further information please contact our Customer Service team on 8229 9999.
 A residential rate cap is applied to provide relief to ratepayers who own properties that have been subject to increases in valuations that are deemed excessive.
-Council has determined that residential rate payers can apply for a reduction in their rates where they can demonstrate an increase in their annual rate bill in excess of 6 per cent.
-Council offers a range of hardship provisions.
-Visit holdfast.sa.gov.au or contact us on 8229 9999 to find out more.
+In 2019-20 Council determined that residential ratepayers could apply for a reduction in their rates where they could demonstrate an increase in their annual rate bill in excess of 6 per cent.
+No decision about the residential rate cap for 2020-21 has been made at this time.